 - Connect the bendy IR cable

-Set the “Drive” setting
+Set the “Drive” setting on your camera:

-- Press the <Q> button
+- Press the [Q] button

 - Tap the “Drive Mode” icon:

-- Set the “Drive” mode for 2-seconds:
+- Set the “Drive Mode” for 2-seconds

-- Open the Ronin app
+- Open the Ronin app on your smartphone

 - Tap “Create”

-- Tap “Camera”
+- Tap “Camera Settings”

 - In the “Camera” options, select “Canon”